 Two types of liquefier tips are available.
-Standard tips are used for all modeling materials and for Break-Away Support Structures (BASS), while soluble tips are used for soluble support materials (see "Tip Identification" on page 43 for more information).
+Standard tips are used for all modeling materials and for Break-Away Support Structures (BASS), while soluble tips are used for soluble support materials (see "Tip Identification" on page 52 for more information).
 When modeling with materials that use soluble release support material (SR), use the T12SR30 or T12SR100 tip for the support material.

+There are ten tips available for use with the 450mc: T10, T12, T12SR30, T12SR100, T14, T16, T16A, T20,T20B and T20C.
 Tips are a replaceable consumable item and must be changed whenever the printer's material type is changed or when a tip reaches its odometer limit.
-When changing tips, if a tip is removed that may be re-installed at a later time, be sure to record the tip's odometer reading and store this information with the removed tip.
-See "Changing Tips or Material Type" on page 128 for detailed instructions on changing tips.
+When changing tips, if a tip is removed that may be reinstalled at a later time, be sure to record the tip's odometer reading and store this information with the removed tip.
+See "Changing Tips or Material Type" on page 140 for detailed instructions on changing tips.